Sheldonsu28/Java/Assignment1/codesmells.md

 ### Solution:

-The solution is to move the method to the FishTank class and make the FishTank Class extend JFrame just like what class FishFrame is doing, basically marge FishFrame into Class FishTank.
+The solution is to move the two dimensional array to the FishFrame class, then the method paint() in the FishFrame class no longer needs to access the internal field of class FishTank.

 ### Explanation

-By moving the method to the FishTank class, the method don't have to access myLittleFishies from out side of the class, instead, the method became part of the FishTank, hence resolve the code smell.
+By moving the variable myLittleFish to the FishFrame class, method paint() no longer have to access myLittleFishies from out side of the class, hence solving the code smell.
 ============================================================